 Parameter Comments Oil cover/impact on organisms % of area oiled Suitable alternative to number of oiled/unoiled organisms.
 Damage to 'sheet'.
 E.g. shellfish, barnacles, polychaetes % are of sheet that is covered by dead animals/bare 'holes' Indicated by presence of unattached individuals or holes in the sheet, particularly mussels and oysters.
 Damage to the sheet can result in additional future damage by wave action.
-Manufacture.
-Number/mass/area of dead organisms Data from impacted sites needs to be checked against control areas.
-Mortality against control areas.
+Mortality Number/mass/area of dead organisms Data from impacted sites needs to be checked against control areas.
+Number/mass/area of live organisms Seasonal mortalities occur with some species.